everything she knows

 remote machines

---on · mood · doctor
+--on · hello · doctor

 The same voice, even over SSH.
 Every Nina command accepts --on <machine> and behaves identically on a remote host.
 No separate tooling, no context switching.